 How Serious a Bench Warrant for an Arrest?

 Bench warrants should be taken seriously by the person in question.
 If a person has a bench warrant for their arrest, it is vital that they take care of the matter sooner rather than later.
 For a misdemeanor offense, the issue may not be as severe as felony cases, but law enforcement would take the matter seriously especially when they find out a person has not presented themselves in court for an offense, potentially becoming a danger to the community.
-As a result, individuals with bench warrants in Fort Lauderdale should make sure to speak with an attorney about how to resolve the matter.
+As a result, individuals in Ft.
+Lauderdale with bench warrants should make sure to speak with an attorney about how to resolve the matter.
 If they decide to show up in court with an attorney at their side, it could be a sign to the court that the defendant is ready and willing to undergo the criminal process, and that their attorney would also take on the responsibility of making sure the defendant is ready for court.

 How Could a Person Find Out if they have a Bench Warrant in Fort Lauderdale?

 There are some resources available to the general public, but unless they have particular knowledge as to the court system, and how the particular websites work in the law enforcement agencies website work, it is a lot more advantageous to have a criminal defense attorney for finding out if there were any warrants outstanding.

 In some cases, the warrants that might be outstanding are not necessarily placed on the public system since the judges at the State Attorney’s Office do not necessarily want the general public to know that they have outstanding warrants.
 The theory is that, if an individual becomes aware that there is an outstanding warrant, they might make themselves unavailable by fleeing, and a great majority of these pre-trial warrants are not a matter of public record for fear that the individual would never be found.